top of page

 Learning Centers Area

-The hall bathroom has been made easily accessible for the children and also contains the diaper changing station.
+The bathroom has been made easily accessible for the children and also contains the diaper changing station.

 sample infant/toddler lesson plan